Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-windows.rst

     - Enter your Windows username and password in the "User" and "Password" fields

 .. caution::
     If you use a "PIN" to log in to Windows, keep in mind that your password needs to be the user's full password, NOT the PIN!
+Office365 accounts also may **not** work, try a regular user in this case.

 That's it!
 You can now :ref:`Create<backup-create>` encrypted, private backups of all your Embassy data to your Windows machine or external drive!!